🚨 Scam Guide · 2026

 📍 Quicksilver Cruises pontoon, Agincourt Reef outer-reef platform

-Your defence is to skip the Ocean Walk and use the snorkel or certified scuba dive options included in the base tour.
-Snorkelling from the Quicksilver pontoon at Agincourt is free with the base cruise ticket and delivers actual reef experience.
-Certified divers get a proper scuba dive included or discounted.
-Ocean Walk is optional — there's no obligation to buy it on the day.
-If you want an underwater photographic experience, bring your own underwater camera or GoPro.
-Read the Quicksilver Tripadvisor reviews from the past 6 months before paying any additional fees.
+Your defense is to skip the Ocean Walk entirely and use what is already included in the base ticket.
+Snorkeling from the Quicksilver pontoon at Agincourt is free with the cruise and delivers actual reef experience; certified divers get a proper scuba dive included or discounted.
+Bring your own GoPro or underwater phone case if you want photos.
+Ocean Walk is optional — there is no obligation to buy it on the day, no matter how the onboard pitch is framed.
+Read the Quicksilver TripAdvisor reviews from the past 6 months before you sail, and if the crew pitches the helmet dive on the pontoon, just say no and head straight for the snorkel gear.

 Red Flags